JSLEE-0703/Seq2seq-Translator/README.md

 **GitHub:** [https://github.com/JSLEE-0703/Seq2seq-Translator](https://github.com/JSLEE-0703/Seq2seq-Translator)

 English-to-Chinese neural machine translation with attention implemented in PyTorch.
 Uses jieba for Chinese word segmentation.
+## Note
+cleaner.py is used to remove irregular characters from datasets.
+For example, some datasets may contain contributor information in each line, which can be cleaned using cleaner.py.

 ## Install
 pip install torch torchvision jieba matplotlib